IN THIS ARTICLE

 The prognosis is generally favorable except in people in whom the infection has spread through the blood stream.
 Gangrene is usually curable in the early stages with intravenous antibiotic treatment and debridement.
 Without treatment, gangrene may lead to a fatal infection.

 Gas gangrene can progress quickly; the spread of infection to the bloodstream is associated with a significant death rate.
 However, if it is diagnosed and treated early, approximately a majorityof people with gas gangrene survive without the need for any amputation.

-People with dry gangrene most often have many other health problems that complicate recovery, and other system failures usually prove fatal.
+People with dry gangrene most often have many other health problems that complicate recovery, and other system failures usually prove fatal rather than the gangrene itself.

 Ronald A Greenfield, MD